jirkapok/GasPlanner/doc/examples_durationbyrmv.md

-# Example Respiratory minute volume calculations
+# Example Duration of dive by available gas calculation

 ## Formulas